fortrabbit/blog/mission-statement-2016.md

 author: fl
 created: 2016-06-27
 title: Mission statement 2016
-excerpt: Where we are, what we are up to.
+intro: Where we are, what we are up to.
 lead: 4 years of fortrabbit cloud hosting already.
 What's going on?
 figure:
   src: mission-statement-poster.gif